itvgenomics/pimba_smk/README.md

 ## 3.1.
 Configuration

-<p align="justify"> The config.yaml file (inside the config folder) is the general configuration file.
-It should contain parameters such as the maximum number of processors, adapter sequences, input file paths, etc. Open the file in a text editor and make the following modifications. **Note: Use full paths; partial paths will not work in this version.**</p>
+<p align="justify">The <code>config.yaml</code> file (located in the <code>config</code> directory) is the main configuration file for the PIMBA Main Workflow.
+It contains the parameters required to execute the pipeline, including the number of processors, adapter sequences, input file paths, and other workflow settings.
+Open the file in a text editor and modify the parameters as needed. <strong>Note:</strong> Always use absolute (full) paths, as relative paths are not supported in the current version.</p>

 ### 3.1.1.
 General options